Richard W. Leche: Leche as governor

 After Huey Long was assassinated in September 1935, the Long organization was left without a leader and without a candidate for the 1936 gubernatorial election.
 During a period of backroom maneuvering, Longite leaders chose the relatively minor Leche as a compromise candidate.
 The prominent leaders were New Orleans mayor Robert Maestri, outgoing governor Oscar K. Allen, James A. Noe, Seymour Weiss, and Abe Shushan.
 Despite his relative obscurity, Leche beat the anti-Long candidate Cleveland Dear, a U.S. representative from Alexandria, with the aid of the still-powerful Long machine.
 Leche polled 67 percent of the primary vote, and the anti-Long forces seemed beyond recovery.
 Outgoing State Representative Mason Spencer of Madison, who had uncannily predicted Long's bloody death some five months before it happened, withdrew as a gubernatorial candidate to support Dear, but he still polled nearly two thousand votes because his exodus came too late to remove his name from the ballot.
 (In this period, most African Americans were still prevented from voting by state barriers to voter registration, so the only competitive politics took place within the Democratic party.)

 Upon taking office during the Great Depression, Leche outlined a 26-point plan of improvement for his state, including a vow to continue most Long programs.
-He proposed a tax on soft drinks, a $2,000 homestead exemption, extending the homestead exemption to surviving spouses and widows, keeping public payrolls at the maximum to reduce unemployment, and establishing of a state department of industry and commerce.
+He proposed a tax on soft drinks, a $2,000 homestead exemption, extending the homestead exemption to surviving spouses and widows, keeping public payrolls at the maximum to reduce unemployment, and establishing a state department of industry and commerce.

-While Leche continued Long's program of road-building, free textbooks, and expansion of hospital and educational facilities, he and his administration were far less committed to wealth redistribution and social programs.
-He ceased attacks on the oil industry, granted tax exemptions to new businesses and industries, and enacted a regressive sales tax.
+Leche continued Long's program of road-building, free textbooks, and expansion of hospital and educational facilities.
+At the same time however, he ceased attacks on the oil industry, granted tax exemptions to new businesses and industries, and enacted a regressive sales tax.
 These policies brought Leche support from the press and the business community, two of Huey Long's staunchest foes.